pthom/cvui/README.md

 Build
 -----
-The only dependency is OpenCV (version 3.0), which you are probably already using.
+The only dependency is OpenCV (version 2.xx and 3.0), which you are probably already using.
 Just add `cvui.h` and `cvui.cpp` to your project and you are ready to go.

 Usage
 -----